caioedu1/FlappyBird/README.md

 # FlappyBird
-Copy of the famous game FlappyBird, created during the mini course of Hashtag Treinamentos (teacher Lira)
+Copy of the famous game FlappyBird, created during the mini course of Hashtag Treinamentos (teacher Lira).

+This is a non-profit copy of the game, only educational.